They Made Me a Fugitive

-They Made Me a Fugitive (released in the United States as I Became a Criminal) is a 1947 British film noir set in postwar England.
+They Made Me a Fugitive (also known as They Made Me a Criminal; U.S. title: I Became a Criminal) is a 1947 British black-and-white film noir directed by Alberto Cavalcanti and starring Sally Gray and Trevor Howard.
+It was written by Noel Langley, based on the 1941 Jackson Budd novel A Convict Has Escaped.
+Cinematography was by Otto Heller.

-Based on the Jackson Budd novel A Convict Has Escaped, the black-and-white film was directed by Alberto Cavalcanti (credited as just Cavalcanti), with brooding and atmospheric cinematography by noted cameraman Otto Heller.
-The script was written by playwright Noel Langley.
+It is set in postwar England.

 Plot

 Clem Morgan, demobilised from the Royal Air Force and unemployed after the war, helps in the stealing and transporting of black market goods in coffins to crime boss Narcy's (short for Narcissus) headquarters in a funeral parlour.
 Clem finds the activity harmless enough, until one day he finds drugs in the latest coffin.
 Clem objects and tells his girlfriend, Ellie, that he will quit after one last job that night, the looting of a warehouse.
 Narcy betrays him, triggering the burglar alarm while he is inside.
 Clem manages to get back in the car with Narcy and another member of the gang, Soapy, before they drive off.
 When Narcy orders Soapy to run down a policeman, Clem grabs the wheel in an unsuccessful attempt to save the man's life and the car crashes into a lamppost.
 Narcy knocks him unconscious and has him moved to the driver's seat before fleeing with Soapy.
 Inspector Rockliffe arrives on the scene with other police officers to find the police officer dead and Clem injured in the car.

 Clem is convicted of manslaughter and sentenced to fifteen years in prison in HM Prison Dartmoor.
 Sally Connor, Narcy's girlfriend, visits him in prison, telling him that Narcy is now with Ellie (who has not visited Morgan in prison) and that she knows he was framed as she was told so by Cora, Soapy's girlfriend.
 Sally offers to try to persuade Soapy to give evidence but Clem tells her to go away.

 Back in London, Sally tells Cora that she has seen Clem and wants to go and speak to Soapy to get him to tell the police what really happened, but Narcy has found out that Sally has gone to see Clem in prison and brutally beats her up.

 Clem escapes from prison and the police start a manhunt for him.
-He seeks shelter in a remote farmhouse, where Mrs. Fenshaw lets him bathe, shave and change his clothes, and also cooks him some food.
-Mr. Fenshaw comes into the room, but turns out to be a hopeless drunk who is hardly aware of his surroundings.
-Mrs. Fenshaw then tries to get Clem to shoot her husband, stating that as he is already a murderer it won't make any difference to him.
-Clem refuses and leaves, but he has handled the gun, leaving his fingerprints on it, and Mrs. Fenshaw uses it to shoot her husband dead.
+He seeks shelter in a remote farmhouse, where Mrs Fenshaw lets him bathe, shave and change his clothes, and also cooks him some food.
+Mr Fenshaw comes into the room, but turns out to be a hopeless drunk who is hardly aware of his surroundings.
+Mrs Fenshaw then tries to get Clem to shoot her husband, stating that as he is already a murderer it won't make any difference to him.
+Clem refuses and leaves, but he has handled the gun, leaving his fingerprints on it, and Mrs Fenshaw uses it to shoot her husband dead.